Nniol/pos-mcp-server/README.md

 In this lab you will import a ready-made **Point of Sale (POS) MCP server** into watsonx Orchestrate.
 The server is published as a public package on PyPI and is pulled on demand using `uvx` — no manual cloning, `pip install`, or access token required.

-The server uses **stdio transport**: the ADK spawns it as a local subprocess by running the `uvx` command.
+The server uses **stdio transport**: watsonx Orchestrate spawns it as a local subprocess by running the `uvx` command.
 No network port or tunnel is needed.

 ### POS tools provided